Negru-Diana/Java-MAP/Pagina_de_profil - FACULTATIV/README.md

 -  **Dynamic Data Loading**: Loads and displays user profiles and images from external files.

+-  **Password Encryption**: User passwords are securely encrypted to maintain privacy and security.

 -  **Profile Picture Integration**: Enhances user personalization by displaying a profile picture along with other profile details.

 -  **Profile Picture as Circle (Java Swing)**: Adds a circular profile picture for a modern and stylish look using *Graphics2D* for image manipulation.